 How I Learned to Appreciate Sculpture

 Before the YSP came into my life, I was somewhat on the fence about sculpture.
-Sculpture as an art form was perhaps just a block of marble or statue or a classical figure.
+Sculpture as an art form was perhaps just a block of marble or a statue or a classical figure.
 Now, being informed, I can relate contemporary pieces to what's gone before.
 I'm more confident when looking at a piece of work.

-Having this sculpture park to roam around in has also given me new insights into nature—the shapes and textures that abound in a wood (or even in a single tree), the way rocks handle a stream, how things grow and mature.
+Having this sculpture park to roam around in has also given me new insights into nature—the shapes and textures that abound in a wood (or even in a single tree), the way rocks handle a stream, and how things grow and mature.